 • The model optionally implements MSI-X, depending on whether a parameter is set.
 If this parameter is set, an MSI-X capability is advertised as a PCI capability.

-The virtio specification is not fully compliant with the PCI specification and the virtio block device cannot be used in a pure-polling mode where MSI-X is always masked and only polling the pending bit array is used.
+Note The virtio specification is not fully compliant with the PCI specification and the virtio block device cannot be used in a pure-polling mode where MSI-X is always masked and only polling the pending bit array is used.
 The MSIs produced by the models, when directed to the GIC, have their payload rewritten to carry the DeviceID of the originating device to the GIC.

-- The core models implement architecture version v8.0, which does not support the Statistical Profiling Extension (SPE).
-To include SPE, add parameter cluster0.has_arm_v8-3=1 or similar to the command line. - A CoreLink CCI-550 Cache Coherent Interconnect.
+• The processor models implement architecture version v8.0, which does not support the Statistical Profiling Extension (SPE).
+To include SPE, add parameter cluster@.has_arm_v8-3=1, or similar, to the command line.